Skip to main content

 1. Spawn — You run genie spawn engineer --provider codex --team auth-fix

-2. Template saved — Genie stores the spawn config in the worker registry:
+2. Template saved — Genie stores the spawn config in the agent registry:

 1. Agent goes offline — The tmux pane dies or the process exits